 A Highlands Hidden Gem for Char and Trout

-The Kaldakvísl River is truly a hidden gem of Iceland’s highlands.
-Fished only by a select few, the 16 km section of river has only limited number of rods available each season.
+The Kaldakvísl River is a hidden gem in Iceland’s highlands.
+Fished by a select few, the 16km section of river has only limited number of rods available each season.
 Words are unequal to the task of describing the landscape’s beauty, and diversity and contrasts are the river’s main characteristics.
-The native Arctic char average 2-4 lbs, with some fish in excess of 7 lbs.
+The native Arctic char average two to four pounds, with some fish in excess of seven pounds.
 Although less prevalent, there are also some large wild brown trout to be found.

 Fly Fishing for big Arctic Char

-Over the 16 km course of the Kaldakvisl River anglers can find beautiful waterfalls, great canyons, fast water, slow water, rock pockets, sandy stretches and so much more.
-Offering a rich habitat for Arctic char and brown trout.
+Over the 16km course of the Kaldakvisl River, anglers can find beautiful waterfalls, great canyons, fast water, slow water, rock pockets, sandy stretches and so much more.
+All of which offers a rich habitat for Arctic char and brown trout.

-The river has a four rod limit, and with miles of water to explore you will always have new and remarkable water to cover in this pristine environment.
+The river has a four rod limit, and with miles of water to explore you will always have new water to cover in this pristine environment.

 Nymphs and streamers on a floating line have been the most productive methods.
 Dry fly fishing can also be great when caddis and the famous Iceland midge (non-biting) hatches are in full force.
 Each season we enjoy learning new secrets and intricacies of this wonderful highland river.